Very important! Many rabbits die regularly due to GI stasis, a quickly fatal condition, frequently caused by improper diets.

 Hay

 Grass hay makes up 80% of a rabbit’s diet and must be available in unlimited quantities at all times.
 Hay is essential to good health.
-Hay stimulates the rabbit’s GI tract to work correctly and helps prevent dental issues and blockages.
+Hay stimulates the rabbit’s GI tract to work correctly and helps prevent blockages in the GI tract and dental issues by keeping teeth trimmed.
 Grass hay is rich in Vitamin A and D, calcium, protein, and other nutrients.

 IMPORTANT: Before introducing any fresh foods, it is best if your rabbit has been eating grass hay for a minimum of 2 weeks.
 The grass hay will help to get your rabbit’s GI tract motility and flora in good working order so that he/she will be able to accept new foods more easily.